Lasso type classification

 Figure 4.
 Cysteine (Disulfide) bridge, S-S, in carton (left panel) and stick (right panel) representation.
 Left panel, cartoon representation of AlphaFold ID A0A067QHV7 protein, lasso type L1, with the minimal surface in dark gray and the cysteine bridge in yellow.
 The zoom region highlighted the atoms forming the S-S bridge.
 Right panel, stick representation, the cysteines are separated by orange arcs.
 Dashed lines denote the remaining part of the protein chain.

 Two different file extensions are accepted to compute the lasso properties, CIF and PDB.
-In a CIF file disulfide bridges can be found in the “struct_conn” category.
+In a CIF file bridges can be found in the “struct_conn” category.
 Record describes disulfide bridge if the value of “conn_type_id” is equal to “disulf”.
-PDB files utilize three different records to identify S-S bridge: (i) "CONECT” - these lines show which non-backbone atoms are connected within the protein structure; (ii) “SSBOND" or (iii) "LINK" to explicitly define S-S bridges.
+PDB files utilize three different records to identify S-S bridge: (i) "CONNECT” — these lines show which non-backbone atoms are connected within the protein structure; (ii) “SSBOND" or (iii) "LINK" to explicitly define S-S or other bridges.